dbardoul/DB-PowerShell-Scripts/README.md

 1. Prompts for a text or csv file that contains a list of hostnames.
 2. Prompts for AD credentials.
 3. Prompts for a selection between the following AD groups:
-  a.
-Office_2016_installer
+   - Office_2016_installer
-  b.
-Greenway-Computer
+   - Greenway-Computer
-  c.
-MBAM_Installer
+   - MBAM_Installer
-  d.
-JavaRuleSet_Bypass_Computers
+   - JavaRuleSet_Bypass_Computers
 4. Adds the list of hostnames to the selected AD group.